 Out of Body Experiences.
 Out of body experiences (OBEs or OOBEs) involve the vivid sensation of moving outside your physical body and sometimes traveling far beyond it.

 OBEs are most likely to occur when you are asleep, meditating or practicing wake-induced lucid dream exercises.
 Indeed, many dream explorers agree that out-of-body phenomena are extensions of the lucid dream experience.
 Around 1 in 10 people have experienced an OBE at some time in their lives - and some people have them frequently.
 There are many ways to induce an OBE and we'll look at a practical technique for doing so at the end of this article.
-The Link Between OBEs and Lucid Dreams.
-Easy 2-Step Lucid Dream Method.
-Throughout the day, ask yourself if you are dreaming whenever you notice the dot.
+The Link Between OBEs and Lucid Dreams Our scientific understanding of the OBE strongly suggests that it is a type of lucid dream.